microsoft/PowerToys/doc/specs/WinGet Manifest Keyboard Shortcuts extension.md

 ### 3.2 `index.yml` file

 The `index.yml` file is a file that contains all the information about the different manifest files that are saved in the same directory.
-This file is only availabele locally and is not saved in the WinGet repository as it is specific to the user.
+This file is only available locally and is not saved in the WinGet repository as it is specific to the user.

 ```yaml
 DefaultShellName:           # The package identifier of the default shell used in Windows